eggOnion/Software-Automation-Installer-via-PSADT/README.md

 ![folderStructure](https://github.com/eggOnion/Software-Automate-Installer-via-PSADT/blob/main/imageSource/folderStructure.png?raw=true)

 - **AppDeployToolkit:** Contain the image of your "Company banner."
-It contains some logic for the program and setting the directory path to the `Logs` folder is inside - `AppDeployToolkitConfig.xml`
+It contains some logic for the program and also the config file to set the directory path to the `Logs` folder is inside `AppDeployToolkitConfig.xml`

-- **Files:** It contains all the softwares that you wanted to install.
+- **Files:** Place all the softwares that you want to install into this folder.

 - **Logs:** It contains the log information once the app finished running.

-- **Deploy-Application.exe:** The exe file that will execute the application to install all your softwares.
+- **Deploy-Application.exe:** The exe file that will execute this application to install all your softwares.

 - **Deploy-Application.exe.config:** Keep it as it is.

-- **Deploy-Application.ps1** Probably the most IMPORTANT part of the whole application where all the logic resides.
-It defines how your softwares are going to be installed, give permission to folders, set registry key, import certificates & etc...
+- **Deploy-Application.ps1** Probably the most IMPORTANT part of the whole application where all the logic reside.
+It defines how your softwares are going to be installed, give permission to folders, set registry key, set environment variable, import certificates & etc...

   ***